MissingGlitch/pokemon5e-foundry-module/README.md

 # pokemon5e-foundry-module
-A foundry module to play Pokémon 5e
+A foundryvtt module to play Pokémon 5e.